Ashy5000/dashy/dsl/dslDocs.md

 **[function name] [parameter one] [parameter two] ...**

-The only function that returns any value is called **getVar**, and it can be used in place of a value for any given function's parameter.

 Available functions:

 * **init** (0 parameters): initializes the neural net based on the **width** and **depth** variables that can be specified using **set**.